ChatGPT for Coding: A Guide to Supercharging Your Workflow (Without Getting Fired)

 This is where professional platforms come in.
 A tool built for developers, like Zemith, gives you a secure, sandboxed environment for your coding assistant.
 It's designed for professional use, ensuring your company's intellectual property stays right where it belongs.
 This separation is non-negotiable for any serious development work.

-To sharpen your own review process, especially when looking at AI-generated code, check out our guide on how to debug code effectively.
-For more ideas on how to weave AI assistants into your workflow, resources like a practical guide to accelerating coding with GitHub Copilot are also worth a look.
+To sharpen your own review process, especially when looking at AI-generated code, check out our guide on effectively.
+For more ideas on how to weave AI assistants into your workflow, resources like are also worth a look.

 By treating the AI as a powerful but imperfect partner and sticking to these best practices, you can make it a core part of your workflow, boosting your productivity without sacrificing quality or security.